-- As the senior level physician, the CMO is responsible for the development, implementation, supervision, oversight and evaluation of the UM Program; - Ensures that the process by which the plan reviews and approves, modifies, or denies, based in whole or in part on medical necessity, requests by providers prior to, retrospectively, or concurrent with the provision of health care services to enrollees, complies with all provisions of the California Health & Safety Code, including, but not limited to Section 1367.01. - Approves UM policies and procedures; - Supervises program operations; - Reviews and decides UM cases; - Supervises all UM decisions; - Has authority to deny, delay, or modify requests for care or service based on medical necessity: - Has an advisory role to the UM Physicians and may provide input for medical coverage issues that arise; - Review consistency of applying UM decision criteria and implement corrective actions when needed; - Participates in UM Committee meetings; - Has an unrestricted license to practice medicine in the State of California; - Annually reviews and updates the UM criteria and the procedures for applying them; and - Directing the oversight and implementation of the Quality Improvement process.
+- As the senior level physician, the CMO is responsible for the development, implementation, supervision, oversight and evaluation of the UM Program; - Ensures that the process by which the plan reviews and approves, modifies, or denies, based in whole or in part on medical necessity, requests by providers prior to, retrospectively, or concurrent with the provision of health care services to enrollees, complies with all provisions of the California Health & Safety Code, including, but not limited to Section 1367.01. - Approves UM policies and procedures; - Supervises program operations; - Reviews and decides UM cases; - Reviews appeal requests in which a different Medical Director previously made a denial or modification decision; - Supervises all UM decisions; - Has authority to deny, delay, or modify requests for care or service based on medical necessity; - Has an advisory role to the UM Physicians and may provide input for medical coverage issues that arise; - Review consistency of applying UM decision criteria and implement corrective actions when needed; - Participates in UM Committee meetings; - Has an unrestricted license to practice medicine in the State of California; - Annually reviews and updates the UM criteria and the procedures for applying them; and - Directing the oversight and implementation of the Quality Improvement process.

-C. Board Certified Specialists (Consultants)
+A. Board Certified Specialists (Consultants)